DreadedHippy/raytrace-rs/README.md

 	- Expanding terms 1 and 2
 	`(C - Q - t*d) • (C - Q - t*d) = r^2`
 	=> `(-td + (C-Q)) • (-td + (C-Q)) = r^2;
 	- Following the rules of vector algebra, we distribute the product:
+	`t^2d⋅d − 2td⋅(C−Q) + (C−Q)⋅(C−Q) = r2`
 	See image below for full explanation:
 	![alt text](image.png)
+	- The only vectors that we have are reduced to scalars by dot product.
+The only unknown is t, and we have a t^2 , which means that this equation is quadratic.
+You can solve for a quadratic equation ax2+bx+c=0 by using the quadratic formula:
+	`(−b ± sqrt(b^2−4ac))/2a`